 The FDA has updated its website to include a list of essential oils that are GRAS (Generally Recognized as Safe) according to the FDA.
 The essential oils on the list have been deemed safe by the FDA and they do not believe there to be any harmful effects associated with using these essential oils.

 Some of the essential oils that are on the GRAS list are lavender, peppermint, thyme, rosemary, and chamomile.
-It is important to remember that these essential oils are only considered safe if used in accordance with the instructions on the bottle or package.
+It is important to remember that these essential oils are only considered safe if used by the instructions on the bottle or package.
 If you are pregnant or breastfeeding, it is always best to speak with your doctor before using any type of essential oil.

 Until recently, the identities of many food additives were a closely guarded trade secret.
 But with the passage of the Food Quality Protection Act (FQPA) in 1996, this policy changed.
 Now all food additives must be listed in the Federal Register and be subject to public review and comment.
 This open process allows consumers and other interested parties to learn about potential hazards and health concerns associated with these ingredients.